Prostate cancer is the most common cancer among men, other than skin cancer.

 What Is The Pomegranate’s Effect on the Prostate and Prostate Cancer?

-A recent study by UCLA researcher Allan Pantuck, MD, and colleagues found that drinking 8 oz of pomegranate juice daily did, in fact, lower the PSA levels in 16 of the 46 men who participated in the study.
+In a recent UCLA study, Dr. Allan Pantuck and team discovered that daily consumption of 8 oz of pomegranate juice lowered PSA levels in 16 out of 46 participating men.
 There are several challenges with this;

 1) The owners of POM Wonderful Co-funded the study